Rulaizong: History

 Miaochan, whose birth name was Liu Chin-lung (劉錦隆 (Líu Jǐnlóng)), was a stuntman during his youth.
 He learned qigong during that time and could sit on a bed of nails.
 Liu married three times and had three children.
 Peng, his third wife, had the Buddhist name "Miaodianlian" (miao means wonderful, dian means palace, lian means lotus).
-In 1990, Liu and his wife practiced through Master Wujue Miaotian.
+In 1990, Liu and his wife practiced through Master Wujue Miaotian (real name Huang Ming-liang).
 Miaotian gave Liu a Buddhist name, "Miaodianming" (ming means understanding).

 Liu was involved in a series of lawsuits with Miaotian in the late 1990s.
 In 1998, Liu accused Miaotian of defrauding consumers in the sale of cubicles for cremation urns.
 In March 1998, Liu gave himself a Buddhist name, "Xingbenjue" (xing means actions, ben means roots, jue means enlightenment), declared himself a Buddha, and called a press conference to criticize Miaotian.
 In August of the same year, Liu apologized to Miaotian and was allowed to rejoin Miaotian.
 In 2004, Liu declared himself a Buddha again and changed his name to Liu Miaoru.
 Liu claimed he was "Master Miaochan" (which literally means "the wonderful Zen") and established Rulaizong.
 It was rumored that the reason behind the breakaway from Miaotian was due to the dissatisfaction of Liu towards Miaotian on the selling of his products towards believers.
 According to the official saying from Rulaizong, Liu became the "Master with Great Achievement" and established Rulaizong in 1998, and officially started to spread his teachings in 2004.

 Doctrines

 According to the official website of Rulaizong, the belief system uses the works Three Holy Teachings, Compassionate Teachings from Miaochan, Dharma's Speeches towards Heredity, Heart Sutra, and Diamond Sutra as the "most exacted rules of Dzogchen".
 Of these books, Three Holy Teachings was authored by Miaochan himself.
 The book states that besides Tathāgata, all things (including things from ten spiritual realms) are empty and are created by Tathāgata.

-Rulaizong believes that Miaochan had a great force to remove believers' bad karmas.
+Rulaizong believes that Miaochan possessed a powerful force to remove believers' bad karma.
 Rulaizong also states that Miaochan was sent to the Sahā World by Tathāgata, and believers would accept Miaochan when they were enlightened.
-Miaochan stated that although there were not many people believing him, their eyes from the sky had seen the spirituality of the three wise men and the three lower realms.
+Miaochan stated that although there were not many believers, their eyes from the sky had seen the spirituality of the three wise men and the three lower realms.
 Nonetheless, if they did not follow the "Rules of Tathāgata" proposed by Rulaizong, they would not see Tathāgata.
-Miaochan also stated that if a bodhisattva's reincarnation did not follow Miaochan's practice, he would only retrieve his identity as a bodhisattva or even lower his status.
+Miaochan also stated that if a bodhisattva's reincarnation did not follow Miaochan's practice, he would merely retain his identity as a bodhisattva or even risk lowering his status.